ahmedbt/data-portfolio/README.md

 I love diving into data using SQL, Excel, Python, Power BI, and MS Report Builder to uncover insights that tell a story.

-Here, you’ll find my projects and analyses—complete with code, reports, and explanations—that showcase my passion for turning complex data into clear, meaningful stories that inspire smarter decisions and real impact.
+Here, you’ll find my projects and analyses, complete with code, reports, and explanations that showcase my passion for turning complex data into clear, meaningful stories that inspire smarter decisions and real impact.